 Ask a lawyer for:

-- advice if any of the parties are based outside England and Wales
+- advice if any of the parties are based outside England, Wales or Scotland

-This confidentiality agreement is governed by the law of England and Wales.
+This confidentiality agreement is governed by the law of England and Wales or the law of Scotland.